How to Make Green Pea Potato Soup With Beetroot Topping

-- Throw in diced beetroot.
+- Throw in diced beets.
 Add a small amount of salt.
-Stir-cook the beetroot by sprinkling water little by little, just enough to cook.
+Stir-cook the beets by sprinkling water little by little, just enough to cook.

 - This step may take about 7-8 minutes.
 You can cover the pan for a while to speed up the process.
-However, be careful that beetroot doesn't burn in the bottom.
+However, be careful that the beets don't burn.